 top of page

-• Strengthening and protecting heart muscle cells
+• Strengthen and protect heart muscle cells

-• Central nervous system support by acting as a neuromodulator and neuroprotectant
+• Support Central nervous system by acting as a neuromodulator and neuroprotectant

-• Enhancing mental performance
+• Enhance mental performance

-• Enhancing exercise performance & recovery
+• Enhance exercise performance & recovery

 • Antioxidant properties